A man stands on a ladder dropping graphs, charts and other AI skills into a large container.

 Today, almost every type of role relies on some type AI skills.
 The top technical skills include machine learning and deep learning, which teach AI how to learn from data.
 Being able to apply natural language processing is also highly sought after because it helps machines better understand and generate everyday, relatable text.
 Other AI skills that are needed for even non-technical roles include prompt engineering, the ability to think critically about AI content and tools, as well as AI ethics and governance.

-As AI evolves, people will need more advanced technical skills and a strong focus on human-centered design.
-It will be crucial to keep developing AI models that can work with multiple types of data while honoring ethics and transparency.
-Skills in edge computing, cross-disciplinary knowledge, and the ability to explain AI clearly will also be important.
+As AI evolves, people will need more advanced technical skills and a strong focus on human-centred design.
+It will be crucial to keep developing AI models that can work with multiple types of data while honouring ethics and transparency.
+Skills in edge computing, cross-disciplinary knowledge and the ability to explain AI clearly will also be important.